 Download the Issue Brief [PDF] to learn more.

-- In the 2021 MPFS final rule, CMS implemented changes to office/outpatient Evaluation and Management (E/M) procedure codes that will result in payment increases for primary care services beginning in 2021.
+- In the 2021 Medicare Physician Fee Schedule (MPFS) final rule, CMS implemented changes to office/outpatient evaluation and management (E/M) procedure codes that resulted in payment increases for primary care services beginning in 2021.

-- As mandated by law, CMS must ensure the total values for all procedure codes paid under the MPFS remain budget neutral.
+- Those increases would have resulted in significant cuts to reimbursement for audiology (6%) and speech-language pathology (9%) services because CMS, by law, must ensure the total values for all procedure codes paid under the MPFS remain budget neutral.